farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_07_Lab7_Ex2_Microsoft_365_Data.md

 ### Task 1 – Perform a content search for deleted emails

 In this exercise, you will log into Microsoft 365 on LON-CL2 as Joni Sherman, and you will perform a content search that looks for emails with the keyword **IP address**.
+Joni is able to access the Content Search feature in the Microsoft Purview portal because you assigned her the eDiscovery Manager role back in Lab 1.
+This role provides access to the Content Search feature for non-admins.

-1. Switch to LON-CL2, where you should still be logged in as the **Admin** account, and you should be logged into **Outlook on the web** as **Joni Sherman** from a prior lab.
+1. Switch to LON-CL2, where you should still be logged in as the **Admin** account, and you should be logged into **Outlook on the web** as **Joni Sherman** from the prior lab dealing with sensitivity labels.

-2. Joni needs to access the **Office 365 Security and Compliance** center.
-However, while she can access the Microsoft Office Home page, she does not have admin permissions; therefore, she cannot access the Microsoft 365 admin center from the Microsoft Office Home page, which means she cannot access the Security and Compliance center from the Microsoft 365 admin center.
-Therefore, she will have to access the **Office 365 Security and Compliance Center** directly. <br/>
+2. Joni needs to access the **Microsoft Purview** portal.
+However, while she can access the Microsoft Office Home page, she does not have admin permissions; therefore, she can't access the Microsoft 365 admin center from the Microsoft Office Home page.
+This means that she can't access the Microsoft Purview portal from the Microsoft 365 admin center.
+Therefore, she will have to access the Microsoft Purview portal directly. <br/>

-    To do so, select a new tab in your Edge browser and enter the following URL in the address bar: **https://protection.office.com**.
+    To do so, select a new tab in your Edge browser and enter the following URL in the address bar: **https://compliance.microsoft.com**.

-3. In the **Office 365 Security and Compliance** center**, in the left-hand navigation pane, select **Search**, and then under it select **Content search**.  <br/>
+3. In the **Microsoft Purview** portal, in the left-hand navigation pane, under the **Solutions** section, select **Content search**.  <br/>

-    ‎**Note**: If you cannot see **Search** in the navigation pane yet, you need to reload the browser tab with the **Security and Compliance Center.**

-4. On the **Content search** window, in the **Searches** tab, select **(+) Guided search** on the top menu.
+4. On the **Content search** window, the **Search** tab is displayed by default.
+In this tab, select **+New search** on the menu bar.
 This will initiate the **New search** wizard.

-5. On the **Name your search** page, enter **Content Search Test** in the **Name** field and then select **Next**.
+5. On the **Name and description** page, enter **Content Search Test** in the **Name** field and then select **Next**.

-6. On the **Locations** page, verify the **Specific locations** option is selected; if not, then select it now.
-As you scroll down through the **Locations** window, note that there are 3 groups of locations.
-Each group has an On/Off toggle switch, and they are all set to Off.
+6. On the **Locations** page, verify the **Specific locations** option is selected (if necessary, select it now).
+Note that there are 3 groups of locations.
+Each group has an On/Off toggle switch, and they are all set to Off by default.
 If you select all locations or set all 3 toggle switches to On, the query will run for an hour or more. <br/>

-    Since you do not have time in this lab to search all three locations, select the toggle switch for the first group of locations to turn it **On**, but leave the other two groups turned **Off**, and then select **Next**.
+    Since you do not have time in this lab to search all three locations, set the toggle switch to **On** for the **Exchange mailboxes**.
+Leave the other two locations turned **Off**. <br/>

+    Note the **Included** setting for the **Exchange mailboxes** location is set to **All**.
+Therefore, all mailboxes will be searched.
+This could be time consuming in a real-world scenario; however, in your lab tenant, there's such a small number of mailboxes that it won't have a negative impact on search run times. <br/>

+    Select **Next**.

-7. On the **Condition card** page, enter **IP address** into the **Keywords** field and then select **Finish**.
+7. On the **Define your search conditions** page, enter **IP address** into the **Enter keywords** field and then select **Next**.

-8. On the **Searches** tab, the **Search query** process will automatically start.
-In the **Search query** pane on the left, scroll to the bottom, where the **Status** of the query is displayed.
-Wait for the status to show **Completed**. <br/>
+8. On the **Review your search and create it** page, review your selections.
+If anything needs to be changed, select the appropriate **Edit** link and make the necessary changes.
+Otherwise, if everything is correct, select **Submit**.

+9. On the **New search created** page, select **Done**.

+10. On the **Contet search** page, note the **Status** of the **Content Search Test** search that you just created is set to **Started**.
+After a minute or so, select the **Refresh** option on the menu bar.
+Continue to do so until the **Status** displays **Completed**. <br/>

-    **Note:** It may take a couple of minutes for the query to run and the data to be displayed in the right-hand pane.
-When the content search finishes, you will see all mailbox items that were created for the sensitive information test of your custom DLP policy related to IP addresses.
+    **Note:** It may take a couple of minutes for the query to complete.

+11. When the content search finishes, select **Content Search Test**.
+In the **Content Search Test** pane that appears, in the **Summary** tab, review the **Status** section to see a summary of the information that was captured.

-9. Close the **Content search** tab in your browser.
+12. Close the **Content Search Test** pane.

-10. Leave the Security and Compliance Center tab open and continue with the next task.
+13. Leave the Microsoft Purview portal open and continue with the next task.

-You have successfully performed a content search for a specific key word across all locations of your tenant.
+You have successfully performed a content search for a specific key word across all Exchange mailboxes in your tenant.

 ### Task 2 – Create an eDiscovery case